Rhenium: History

-Rhenium is generally considered to have been discovered by Walter Noddack, Ida Noddack, and Otto Berg in Germany.
+Rhenium (Rhenus meaning: "Rhine") received its current name when it was rediscovered by Walter Noddack, Ida Noddack, and Otto Berg in Germany.
 In 1925 they reported that they had detected the element in platinum ore and in the mineral columbite.
 They also found rhenium in gadolinite and molybdenite.
 In 1928 they were able to extract 1 g of the element by processing 660 kg of molybdenite.
 It was estimated in 1968 that 75% of the rhenium metal in the United States was used for research and the development of refractory metal alloys.
 It took several years from that point before the superalloys became widely used.